AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas-troubleshooting.md

 To learn more about Journey canvas, see [Journey canvas overview](/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md) and [Configure a Journey canvas visualization](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).

-## Container compatibility with primary and secondary metrics
+## Compatibility between the container metric and the primary metric

+You can configure the Journey canvas container to be Person (which uses the People metric) or Session (which uses the Sessions metric).

-Most metrics are compatible with the container metrics that are available (Person and Session).
+When choosing a primary or secondary metric, make sure you choose a metric that is compatible with the container metric that is currently selected.
+Most metrics are compatible with the container metrics that are available.
 However, some combinations of container metrics and primary or secondary metrics should be avoided.

 For example, if you use Person as the container with Session as the primary or secondary metric